iLert/docs/integrations/sensu.md

 sensuctl handler info ilert --format yaml
 ```

 * Trigger an event.
-You can try it with the **file\_exists** check and an iLert handler workflow in place - remove a file to cause Sensu to send a non-OK event. &#x20;
+You can try it with the **file\_exists** check and an ilert handler workflow in place - remove a file to cause Sensu to send a non-OK event. &#x20;

 You can refer to the next section for more instructions.